JTGround/NCEIUtils/README.md

 # NCEIUtils
-Command utilities to manipulate NCEI data made available for the National Weather Service
+Python command utilities to manipulate NCEI data from the National Weather Service